ViniciusDevAssis/ViniciusDevAssis/README.md

 - JPA/Hibernate: I have knowledge in JPA/Hibernate for object-relational mapping and database access.

 - Python: I have utilized Python for developing various algorithms related to logic programming, object-oriented programming, and desktop systems.

+- Database and SQL: I am also familiar with SQL writing and have experience working with different SGBDs such as SQLite, MySQL, and PostgreSQL.

 ## Key Projects